pdxruby/pdxruby.github.io/index.md

 You can access a static archive of the [old website](/old) to get at old content.
-However, all the functionality of that old site has now been replaced with this wiki, Calgator and ePDX.
+However, all the functionality of that old site has now been replaced with this wiki, Calagator and ePDX.